 I hope you are inspired to try some artisan bread baking at home!

-Load the ciabatta into the oven and add steam.
+- Load the ciabatta into the oven and add steam.
 Bake until the crust is golden brown and the ciabatta sounds hollow when tapped on the bottom, 25 to 30 minutes.
+Cool on racks.